top of page

 Lowell has undergone many serious surgeries, as well as periods of time when he could not eat solid food, countless procedures, medical tests, hospital stays, and doctor’s visits both in Los Angeles and out-of-state.
 He has been on many medications and has either lost response or had negative reactions.
 Stacy Dylan and Dana Zatulove met in 2010, when they joined Team Challenge, the endurance training and fundraising program of the Crohn’s and Colitis Foundation, and trained for the Napa-to-Sonoma half-marathon.
 The plan to start their own foundation was hatched during their long training runs.

 Stacy received her BA in Art History from Hampshire College in 1989, where she met her husband Sam, with whom she has two sons.
 She received her MA in clinical psychology in 1995 and has practiced as a licensed marriage and family therapist.
+As a participant in the inaugural year of the USC Distiguished Leadership Program (October 2024-June 2025), Stacy received a Certificate in Organizational Leadership.
+The USC Distinguished Leaders Program empowers seasoned professionals to harness the university’s educational and research excellence to chart new paths of global impact, personal growth, and intellectual enrichment.

 Dana Zatulove, Vice President and co-founder of Connecting to Cure